digiltd/oh-rtd-test/How-To-Implement-A-Binding.md

 Bindings are the most interesting bit for people to get into coding for openHAB and therefore, many questions arise around this topic regularly.

-This page tries to give you a starting point, if you intent to implement (and hopefully contribute) your own binding.
+This page tries to give you a starting point, if you intend to implement (and hopefully contribute) your own binding.

 For information about how to setup a development environment, please see the [according wiki page](IDE-Setup).